Direct & Continuous collaboration with a single language from idea to software in production

 Labnaf helps you understand your organization, envision its future, plan transformations and describe architecture solutions using multi-dimensional models, charts, analysis and reports.
 You can also optimize the impact of your communication by using C-level dashboards and navigation accessible anywhere.

 The software is implemented as a robust Sparx Systems’ Enterprise Architect software extension.

 Unified Standards – Unified Framework – Unified Disciplines for Driving Transformation

 - Strategy and architecture standards have been unified into a single process and modeling language.
-These standards include ISO/IEC/IEEE 42010, IT4IT, TOGAF, Archimate, BPMN, PESTEL Analysis, Porter’s Five Forces Analysis, Business Model Generation, Strategy Map & Balanced Scorecard, SAFe and Gartner EA Stage Planning.
+These standards include ISO/IEC/IEEE 42010, IT4IT, TOGAF, Archimate, BPMN, PESTEL Analysis, Porter’s Five Forces Analysis, Business Model Generation, Strategy Map & Balanced Scorecard, SAFe, Gartner EA Stage Planning and BIZBOK.